kaaveland/eugene/README.md

 ## High level design

+The central idea is to run the SQL script statements in a transaction, and check what effects they have on the state of the database:
+- What locks are taken
+- What changes are done tables, constraints, columns
+- What indexes are created or dropped

+The `tracing` module is responsible for storing this kind of state after running SQL statements in a transaction.
+Other principles are:

 1. `src/bin/eugene.rs` should contain only code related to the command line interface and standard in/err/out.
 2. Structs that are serializable go in `output`
-3. Structs that have public fields go somewhere in `output::output_types`.
+3. Structs that have public fields go somewhere in `output::output_types`
 4. We prefer not to expose public fields of anything in `tracing`
-5. That means we need to map from `tracing` to `output` to serialize output or expose fields.
+5. That means we need to map from `tracing` to `output` to serialize output or expose fields
+   - We `.clone()` liberally for this purpose, because eventually we'd like make the structs `Deserialize`.

 ## Tests